 MP for Bedford

-“A generally loyal Labour backbencher with a centre-left stance who has occasionally rebelled on welfare, health policy and other issues.”
+“A loyal Labour backbencher with strong attendance and a centre-left voting profile, who has occasionally rebelled on major welfare and policy bills.”

-Mohammad Yasin is Labour (Co-op) MP for Bedford, first elected in 2017.
-He has served on the Education Committee and the Housing, Communities and Local Government Committee, including terms in 2019 and 2020–2024, reflecting a focus on education and housing policy.
+Mohammad Yasin is the Labour (Co-op) MP for Bedford, first elected in 2017.
+He has served on the Education Committee (2023–2024) and on the Housing, Communities and Local Government Committee (2019–2024).
+In Parliament, he has been a participant across education, housing and local government issues.

 Generated 21 February 2026